BillClinton/hue-light-control/README.md

 `<light-control data-id="35">Custom Light Name</light-button>`

+If you are unsure of the IDs of your lights, include the light-list component in your page for a quick reference:

+`<light-list></light-list>`

 ### Anatomy of the light-control element

 The `<light-control>` element consists of three native HTML elements, inside a `<p>` element with a class name of `.wrapper`: